 It is at the High Bridge that the new path turns back towards the village, via the famous memorial to the commandos who trained in the region, but I took the course of the military road for a few hundred yards, up to the road to Gairlochy.
-Though barely a hamlet, it’s an important spot on the Caledonian Canal, and now for walkers and cyclists on the Great Glen Way.
-It was the site of a rare Telford miscalculation, his original single lock below Loch Lochy proving insufficient, a second being required after severe flooding broke the original.
+Though barely a hamlet, it’s an important spot on the Caledonian Canal, albeit the site of a rare Telford miscalculation; his original single lock below Loch Lochy proved insufficient, and a second was required after severe flooding broke the original.

 Ben Nevis across Loch Lochy

 In early planning I had pondered staying on the Great Glen Way as far as Laggan, but later wisely decided on a direct cut to Tomdoun.
 This took me past the little church at Achnacarry built only in 1912 – and into the little village, seat of Clan Cameron and hosting a small museum to the history of this famous Highland family.
 This gave me a good excuse to break and blag a cup of tea from the museum keeper.
 (A scion of the family, David Cameron, then prime minister, was honoured with a photograph.
 I wonder if it’s still there, as it’s generally reckoned posterity will place him down in the bottom ranks, one who gambled his nation’s health and prosperity against narrow party interest, and lost.
 And now, we reap the whirlwind.)

 From here I set off to Loch Arkaig and a deviation to Invermaillie bothy for the night.
 No problems here in fire-building!

 Back in the hills